wurstscript/wurstscript.github.io/_doc/tutorials/wurst_for_vjass_users/page_1.md

 ### Preprocessor

-Fundamentally, vJass is a pre-processed language that gets simply transformed into Jass, and this has lots of side-effects:
+Fundamentally, vJass is a pre-processed language that gets very naively transformed into Jass, which has lots of side-effects:

 {: .answer}
 ### *&nbsp;*{: .fa .fa-exclamation-circle} Key point: Type-Safety is the concept of checking that the values and functions a programmer uses are *consistent* - e.g. that the user never tries to give a timer to a function that takes an integer.